celiolarcher/AUTOCVE/README.md

 # AUTOCVE

-This library is intended to be used for allows the search for voting ensembles.
+This library is intended to be used in the search for hard voting ensembles.
 Based on a coevolutionary framework, it turns possible to testing multiple ensembles configurations without repetitive training and test procedure of its components.